jdcrown/mulch/README.md

 ### Duplicate detection

-The duplicate detection works at both the customer and Sales Receipt levels.
+* The duplicate detection works at both the customer and Sales Receipt levels.
 On the customer, the tool uses the customer **last name**.
 If multiple customers with the same last name are discovered, the tool logs the discrepancy and moves to the next customer.

-Note: This could work better, but sometimes the customer moves to a new address, changes a phone or email and this duplicate detection would not catch this either.
-So for now we just flag this and move on.
+*Note: This could work better, but sometimes the customer moves to a new address, changes a phone or email and this duplicate detection would not catch this either.
+So for now we just flag this and move on.*

-For the sales receipt duplication, the tool keys off of customer id, product name, date and quantity.
+* For the sales receipt duplication, the tool keys off of customer id, product name, date and quantity.
 If all those match, we likely have a duplicate.
 Otherwise it automatically enters a new order for the customer.

 ### Customer adds

 The tool will automatically add a new customer if the **last name** is not found in the quickbooks database.
 The tool will, under this circumstace, prompt the user to continue or abort this sales order.
 If you add this customer manually, then next time the tool runs, it will add the sales order.

+### Customer moves/changes

+* If the customer is found, then the tool will compare the address in the database by <house number> <first token> in the address.
+If this is a discrepancy, it prompts the user to make the change or not.
+* If the phone number is a mismatch and there is a new one, it just replaces it and moves the old one to the 2nd phone field in the customer record.
+* If the email is a mismatch and there is a new one, then it just replaces it wihtout prompting and moves it to the 2nd email field in the customer record.

 ## Setting up your environment